Subscribe

 This is useful for products of different sizes because it prevents them from toppling over.

-4. The Brick Pattern
+4. The brick pattern

 With The Brick Pattern, you don't stack the cartons in the same way as you would with a column arrangement.
 Rather, you stack them one on top of another, alternating between layers, like a brick wall.